Movietone Act:

 Paramount Publix Corporation.
 1 reel.

-Historically, this is the earliest Fleischer cartoon to feature a character who would later become famous as Betty Boop.
+Historically, this is the earliest Fleischer cartoon to feature a character who would later become famous as Betty Boop (drawn as half-human and half-dog, as one can tell by the ears).
 Bimbo is a waiter at a nightclub, but he gets in trouble with a customer after he doesn't serve him his roast duck.
 He gets attracted to a stage singer (Boop, voiced by Mae Questel), who sings "I Have to Have You."
-After getting chased into the kitchen, Bimbo escapes on a train.
+When Bimbo gets chased into the kitchen by an angry customer, he escapes on a train.

 Talkartoons: